 Internal Audit may undertake consulting activities.
-The Institute of Internal Auditors (IIA) defines consulting as 'Advisory and related client service activities, the nature and scope of which are agreed with the client, are intended to add value and improve an organisation's governance, risk management and control processes without the internal auditor assuming responsibility.
+The Institute of Internal Auditors (IIA) defines consulting as 'Advisory and related client service activities, the nature and scope of which are agreed with the client, are intended to add value and improve an organisation's governance, risk management and control processes without the internal auditor assuming responsibility'.
+See section 5 regarding Auditor independence.